The Charity was started by The Sisters of Mercy and the Presentation Brothers.

 The Hostel has accommodation for six residents who can stay for a period of up to six months.

 further hostel Edmund Rice House in Pelham Road, Gravesend.
-This modern hostel will offer support to 13 homeless.
+This modern hostel will offer 6 months of accommodation and support to 13 homeless.

-Today we have 35 beds available for residents
+Today we have 35 beds available for the homeless.